 Another interesting example comes from a major car manufacturer who wanted to create an appropriate visualization to understand the impact of automobile wheel balancing on insurance costs.

 In this case, the visualization is designed to look like a car where the amount of imbalance for each tire is represented by the degree to which the tire is angled.
 The visualization maps millions of rows of historical data from service reports and insurance costs, and business users can slice and dice, and filter data on several dimensions to analyze it interactively.
 This extremely interesting way of representing data helps them conduct instant comparisons against threshold lines and make business decisions such as assessing the value of future insurance premiums.

-These are just a few examples but they show how organizations use innovative visualizations to simplify Big Data analytics for their business users.
+These are just a few examples, but they show how organizations use innovative visualizations to simplify Big Data analytics for their business users.

 Tips for creating effective Big Data Visualizations

-Creating effective visualizations on Big Data is as important as the process of collecting and storing massive volumes of data.
+Creating useful visualizations on Big Data is as important as the process of collecting and storing massive volumes of data.
 Follow these tips to create visualizations that will help your business users make better and faster decisions.